Llama-Studios/llama-studios.github.io/licensing.md

 You __may not__ make changes to my addons and publish them online (except as part of a modpack), even if you do credit it me.

 You __may not__ make any money off of your modpack if you include my addons.
 This includes making money through AdFly, Linkvertise, or similar websites.

-You may still accept donations, Patreon, YouTube memberships, etc.
+You may still make money off of videos or livestreams of the modpack, including through advertising.

 ## Looking at Code
 You may look at my code and copy brief snippets.

 You __may not__ copy large sections of an addon's code and claim it as your own work.

+## Violations
+If I find out that you have violated this license, I will first attempt to contact you via either email, Youtube comments or Discord.

+If you do not respond, if you do not undo the violation, or if I cannot you, I will take further action.
+This website and all of my addons and videos are protected by [DMCA (Digital Millenium Copyright Act)](https://www.dmca.com/), which allows me to take action.